Willinki/darnax/IMPROVEMENTS.md

 - [ ] Improve docs in perceptron rule update docs to clear meaning and clarify J x against J s in the paper

 - [ ] Add system to mask parameters for optax

+- [ ] Find a way to obtain activations for inspection